 Description

-BROWNDOWN ROAD 1.
-5232 Battery No 1 (Browndown Battery) SZ 59 NE 3/9 II Circa 1888/89.
-The structure, of brick and concrete, makes provision for 2 large guns, and a rearward control point on the west side.
-The concrete front to the emplacements slopes upwards to the rim of the V-shaped gun pit.
-There is ground floor accommodation underneath the rear of each platform, between which is a central ammunition store, with a more heavily protected roof.
-Although incomplete and derelict, there is a survival of many detailed features (steps, cupboards, channels, metal fixtures, railings etc), to indicate the scale and type of armament.
-The south face (towards the fleet anchorage) is protected by a sloping earthwork; on the north inner side is a yard, with a high brick wall on its northern boundary.
+Browndown Battery, built around 1888 or 1889, is a structure made of brick and concrete designed to accommodate two large guns and a control point on the west side.
+The concrete front of the gun emplacements slopes upwards to the edge of the V-shaped gun pit.
+Beneath the rear of each platform, there is ground floor accommodation, with a central ammunition store that has a more heavily protected roof.
+Although the battery is incomplete and in a state of dereliction, many detailed features remain, including steps, cupboards, channels, metal fixtures, and railings, which indicate the scale and type of armament that was once present.
+The south face, facing the fleet anchorage, is protected by a sloping earthwork, while the north inner side features a yard bordered by a high brick wall on its northern boundary.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.